joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

 This is a mono-repo for LeetCode practice.
 Want to use this setup yourself?
-There is a setup section at the end to help.
+Setup instructions at the end of the Readme.

 - I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
 For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.